 We use two primary sources to get information about bugs from customers:

 The bug tracker at CS-Cart Community Forums.
 This is the main source of information about bugs.
-The majority of bugs are described and discussed in English.
-However, you may run across an occasional bug report in Russian.
+Bugs are described and discussed in English.

 Our technical support at Help Desk.

 If you contact our technical support about a problem, and the problem turns out to be caused by a bug, you don’t need to do anything else.
 Our technical support specialists will pass the information to the developers and provide you with a solution.

 How long does it take to fix a bug?

 Once our specialists reproduce a bug, they change its status to Confirmed.
 The timeframe for fixing a bug after its confirmation may vary depending on the severity of the bug: